How to change Netflix region

 Yes, there are ways of tricking Netflix into thinking you’re in a different country.
 In this article, we’ll investigate how to change your Netflix region and how to watch Netflix from another country.

-The simplest way to change the Netflix region is by using a VPN.
-A VPN gives you an IP address of another country and spoofs your location, letting you unblock the content you want.
-Just follow our handy step-by-step guide on how to change the country on Netflix and you’ll be watching your favorite shows in no time.
+Spoiler alert: the simplest way to change the Netflix region is by using a VPN.
+I'll explain how this works below, but you can just get right to it.
+Follow our handy step-by-step guide on changing your country on Netflix – you’ll be watching your favorite shows in no time!